malibayram/tokenizer/turkish_tokenizer/README.md

 # Turkish Morphological Tokenizer

-A Rust-based morphological tokenizer for Turkish text that handles root words, suffixes, and special cases like uppercase letters and punctuation.
+A high-performance morphological tokenizer for Turkish text, available in both Python and Rust implementations.
+The tokenizer handles root words, suffixes, and special cases like uppercase letters and punctuation.

 ## Features